drobnikj/ai-labs/web-automation-agent/README.md

 The **Proxy configuration** (`proxyConfiguration`) option enables you to set proxies.
 The scraper will use these to prevent its detection by target websites.
 You can use both [Apify Proxy](https://apify.com/proxy) and custom HTTP or SOCKS5 proxy servers.

+## Issues to solve
+- [ ] Cannot fill special inputs like date or special selects like "Monthly budget" on https://apify.com/enterprise#form
+- [ ] The agent can throw because it limits number of token, we can improve the way reove HTML from previous messages